The Armchair Audio Engineer

 When you make the transition to the audio CD world, there’s no longer any broadcast equipment to hide behind.
 Every nuance in your final mix comes through in pristine stereo.
 Pretty much every CD player can reproduce sounds from 20 Hz all the way up to a theoretical maximum of 22,050 Hz with over 90 dB of dynamic range (and even more if your hardware supports quantization depths higher than 16-bit).
 If somebody down the hall in the studio so much as sneezed while you were recording something, the digital equipment would pick it up and accurately store it without much loss.

 Needless to say, you can’t afford to have your lead vocal track squeezed through an ISDN line; it would give itself away almost instantaneously.
-That’s why you’d fly the talent out to the studio and have him record his vocals straight into the mix without any data compression.
+That’s why you’d fly the talent out to the studio and have them record the vocals straight into the mix without any data compression.
 And that appears to be what they did with Isaac Hayes on this album.

 Except for tracks 16–20.

 There’s only one explanation I can think of that makes any logical sense.
 I believe that Hayes flew out to do the first 15 tracks and all the intro/outro recording, and everything in track 16 and after had to be recorded “over the phone” after he returned to New York.
 Either the songs were added at the last minute, or Hayes’ schedule didn’t permit him to make another trip out to record more.
 Again, this is nothing more than a conjecture on my part, and unless I ever get the opportunity to meet Trey Parker and ask him about it, this will be nothing more than a guess.
 But it wouldn’t surprise me if that’s what happened here.
 Any self-respecting recording engineer wouldn’t want to put out something that sounded bad unless there were outside forces that couldn’t be avoided.
-Or a producer demanding the album “sound louder” to contend in the Loudness War (see the album “Californication” by the Red Hot Chili Peppers to see how disastrous that can become).
+(Or a producer who didn’t care.)

 To outline the point I’m trying to make, I’ve transcribed the lyrics of the song below.
 I’ve marked all the lines with colors to signify what each line sounds like.
 The color legend is as follows: